 1. Consider your experience

-First, consider the experience that you bring to your learners.
+First, consider the online learning experience that you bring to your learners.
 Someone might purchase a course from you because you are supposed to have unique insights or educational value.

 Therefore, the more niche or unique your experience is, the better.
 If you are one of the few experts in a tiny field, you won’t expect to sell tons of courses to the general public.